 Reviewed by Robert from Philippines on 4th Mar 2012

 I bought Samsung GT-I9100 Galaxy SII...it's really awesome, a perfect smartphone

 I have ever used.
 The UI is nice you will never ever regret buying it inspite

 the fact it cost that much.
 It's really a "smart"phone!

 Reviewed by Colin from Scotland on 1st Mar 2012

 I have to echo (Pardon the pun) previous review by Keith over the persistent

-when i received a replacement the problem persists not only with
+when i received a replacement the problem persists not only with mobile to mobile

-state this is an outstanding phone if only Samsung would get their act
+is an outstanding phone if only Samsung would get their act together and acknowledge/address

 Reviewed by Keith Watts from UK on 28th Feb 2012